-- ♦ Minimize cost for office space leased by DRES for Executive Branch state agencies. - " Provide a cost effective and efficient graphic design and communication services with a focus on quality customer service.
+- Rental rate charged to agencies for state owned office space - " Provide a cost effective and efficient graphic design and communication services with a focus on quality customer service.
+Description

 This objective measures the level of customer satisfaction achieved by the Office of Graphics.